jerik/jerik.github.io/readme.md

  - For Layout see: https://bootswatch.com/cerulean/
  - For integration see: https://github.com/arturadib/strapdown/blob/gh-pages/src/strapdown.js search for navbar
 - perhaps integrate gist, so that I can download the gist and save it in the jerik.github.io?
 Easy to integrate, but I do not have the gist-code in this git repo...
 - To get the markdown files automated.
 Try to read the \*.md files and shove them into the textarea field?
 I have access to files if I know the name e.g. readme.md.
+The textarea field will be replace by the div id="content", I have to inject the markdown syntax there somewhere